Mariam05/JumpIn/README.md

 We decided to change the implementation of Fox such that a fox object can represent either a foxâ€™s head or a foxâ€™s tail, and each object is associated with itâ€™s corresponding piece.
 This implementation proved to be better because then each part can be mapped to its appropriate image.

 Similarly, we added a colour attribute to Rabbits, so that the right image can be used for each.

+###### Milestone 3:
+For this milestone, we had to implement undo/redo functionality as well as a solver for the game.

+For the solver, it was decided to use breadth first search instead of depth first search so that we can find the shortest path to the solution.
+In the future, if harder levels take too long, we may decide to switch to depth first in order because it is more efficient.

+Each node stores it's parent node, which is used so that the solution can be traced back to the source.

 ### Known Issues:
-The reset button does not work yet.

-The game was designed such that rabbits can jump over empty holes.
-We didn't realize until later that this is against the rules.

-Otherwise none, although potentially: images disappearing from bin folder.
-The images used in the GUI are located in the project bin folder and often need to be re-added to that folder after pulling the project.
+None at the moment.
+No levels implemented.

 ### Team member roles: